Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ###### Requires the Enchanter or Arcane building relevant to item type
 You spend a downtime investing funds and attention into enchanting a magical item.

-* Using the table below, buying materials for the item will cost the rolled price for the rarity of the item.
+* Using the table below, buy materials for the item will cost the rolled price for the rarity of the item.
 This price must be paid before any downtimes can be spent to craft the item.
 Also note the Special Costs section.
   * After rolling a price you have the option to not pay it and not proceed with the crafting, but your downtime is spent.
 * If the item is an enchanted version of a non-magical item, that mundane item must also be provided as a component of the enchanting process.
 * Common items can be completed in one downtime without a skill check.